What does this measure?

 How is our county doing?

 Differences in pay by gender were larger for some occupations in Essex County.
-In Production, Transportation and Material Moving occupations, women earned $0.67 to every dollar earned by men.
-In Healthcare Practitioner and Technical occupations and in the Management, Business and Financial sector, the ratio was $0.83 and $0.73 respectively, while in Service occupations, it was $0.70.
-Men and women's earnings were closer in Computer, Engineering and Science ($0.87).
+In Service occupations, women earned $0.66 to every dollar earned by men.
+In the Management, Business and Financial sector, the ratio was $0.75 and the in Production, Transportation and Material Moving occupations, it was $0.76.
+Men and women's earnings were closer in Computer, Engineering and Science ($0.85).

 How do we compare to similar counties?

-Westchester, NY and Middlesex, MA had higher ratios than Essex County, at $0.86 and $0.81 respectively.
-Women in Lake, IL had a greater disparity, earning $0.76 of every dollar earned by men across all occupations.
+Westchester, NY and Middlesex, MA had higher ratios for all occupations than Essex County, at $0.86 and $0.82 respectively.
+Women in Lake, IL had a greater disparity, earning $0.78 of every dollar earned by men across all occupations.

-Essex County had the highest ratios in both the Healthcare Practitioners and Technical sector and the Education, Legal, Community Service, Arts and Media sector compared to all three comparison counties.
+Essex County had the highest ratios in both the Healthcare Practitioners and Technical sector compared to all three comparison counties.

 Notes about the data